1000eyed/monogorod/README.md

-# nrw65
+# Monogorod
-This is a work in progress repository for NRW keyboard
+This is a work in progress repository for Monogorod keyboard